graphcareful/levd/README.md

    CGroup: /system.slice/levd.service
 ```

-### Thank you to...
+### Acknowledgements

 https://github.com/jaksi/leviathan

-As I was reverse engineering the windows driver, I later found out that someone else did a way
-better job then me :)
+As I was reverse engineering the windows driver, I later found out that someone else did a way better job then me :)

-This project would not have been possible without contributions to the open source community from
+This project would not have been possible without contributions to the open source community from jaksi.
-jaksi.